jampekka/descaniverse/README.md

 ## Usage

-A CLI interface is included as `descaniverse.py` runnable.
+A CLI interface is included as `descaniverse` runnable.

 ```console
 usage: descaniverse [-h] {to_json,to_nerfstudio} ...